Let alone an agency, do you realize that you need some sort of marketing for your startup or company? Of course, you do!

 But, where do these customers come from?

 You can’t keep on hitting the target in the dark.
 You have to have a strategy and work on marketing your business.
-If your marketing works well, then only your sales people will have enough leads, and only then you’ll have customers for your business.
+If your marketing works well, then only your salespeople will have enough leads, and only then you’ll have customers for your business.

 Senior Marketer: This employee will take charge of managing the whole marketing team.
 He/She will create and update strategies from time to time that will be followed by the team.
-He will assign tasks to everyone in the team.
+He will assign tasks to everyone on the team.

 Approx salary: $85,000 to $90,000